blue-marble/gridpath/doc/source/installation.rst

 data management via an SQLite database.
 We recommend that you store data in the database and use GridPath's built-in tools for loading input data into the database, creating scenarios and generating scenario input files, and importing scenario results into the database.
+Using the GridPath user interface requires that data be stored in a database.

-We recommend `SQLite Studio
-<https://sqlitestudio.pl/index.rvt>`_ as an SQLite database GUI.
+We recommend `SQLite Studio<https://sqlitestudio.pl/index.rvt>`_ as an SQLite database GUI.

+We have implemented various tools to help you build your database.
+See the 'Building the GridPath Database' section of the documentation.

 ------
 Solver